 We are here to help you with your wheel lock related questions.
-Click the chat button below to get in contact with us.
-You can also send an email to firstname.lastname@example.org.
-Please have a look at our frequently asked questions below, we may already have your question there, answered!
+If you can't find your answer here, click the chat button below to get in touch with us, or send an email to firstname.lastname@example.org and we will help you out as soon as possible.

-How do I mount Rimgard?
+How do I install Rimgard?

 It takes about 30-60 seconds per wheel.

-Can I put the Rimgards on myself?
+Can I install the Rimgards myself?